bao-project/bao-docs/source/development/contributing.rst

 Every repository must have an automated :ref:`CI pipeline <ci>` setup using GitHub Actions.
 Specifically, by adding workflow yaml files to the ``.github/workflows`` directory.
-The :ref:`CI repository <ci_repo>` contains a number of templates as well as further instructions on how to set it up.
+The :ref:`CI repository <gitact_templates>` contains a number of templates as well as further instructions on how to set it up.

 Here are a few workflows a **maintainer** should add to the repository's :term:`CI`:

 * commit message linting: apply gitlint to verify all the PRs' commit messages follow the conventional commit style;
 * copyright and license check: making sure all files have the necessary license and copyright information;
-* language format/linting: apply the language format checkers defined in the :ref:`CI repository <ci_repo>` for the repo's used languages (e.g. clang-format for C or pylint for python);
+* language format/linting: apply the language format checkers defined in the :ref:`CI repository <gitact_checkers>` for the repo's used languages (e.g. clang-format for C or pylint for python);
 * static analysis: apply static analyses defined in :ref:`CI repository
-  <ci_repo>` for the repo's used language (e.g. misra-check for C
+  <gitact_checkers>` for the repo's used language (e.g. misra-check for C
   language);
 * build: build the repository for a representative set of targets and configurations (using GitHub Actions' strategy matrix);